q3769/conseq4j/README.md

 ## Use it...
 For those that are in a hurry, skip directly to Setup 3.

 The typical use case is with an asynchronous message consumer.
 First off, you can do Setup 1.
-The messaging provider (e.g. an EMS queue, a Kafka topic, ...) will usually make sure that messages are delivered to the `onMessage` method in the same order as they are received by the provider, and won't deliver the next message until the first call to `onMessage` returns.
+The messaging provider (e.g. an EMS queue, a Kafka topic, ...) will usually make sure that messages are delivered to the `onMessage` method in the same order as they are received by the provider, and won't deliver the next message until the previous call to `onMessage` returns.
 Logically all messages are consumed in a single-thread fashion in the same/correct order as they are delivered.
 This is fine but processing all messages globally in a sequential order is a bit slow, isn't it?

 ### Setup 1
 ```